In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 Call Us NowPosted on

-In Nevada, nunchucks are illegal for people to use or possess if they intend to inflict harm on someone else or if they take them on school property.
-Illegally possessing or using “nunchaku” (which is how Nevada law refers to “nunchucks”) is typically a gross misdemeanor in Nevada.
-The penalty is:
+In Nevada, it is generally legal to possess nunchucks unless (a) you intend to inflict harm on someone else or (b) you take them on school property.
+Illegally possessing or using “nunchaku” (which is how Nevada law refers to “nunchucks”) is treated as a gross misdemeanor.

 Nunchucks are a weapon consisting of two sticks (usually wood) which are attached at one end by a chain or rope that is short in length.
 It originates from Okinawan martial arts.
 There have been popularized by Bruce Lee movies.

-Users typically hold onto one of the sticks and quickly whips the adversary with the other.
+You typically hold onto one of the sticks and quickly whip your adversary with the other.
 Being hit by nunchucks can cause serious harm and possibly fatal injuries.

 Other names for nunchaku include: